 Premium Rewards card

 Cash Rewards card

-However, you should note that the Bank of America Premium Rewards card charges a $95 annual fee.
-If you subtract the annual fee, our estimated earnings for the first year comes to $911 – still more than enough cash back to make signing up for both cards well worth it.
+You should note, however, that the Premium Rewards card comes with a $95 annual fee.
+If you subtract the annual fee, your estimated earnings for the first year comes to $1,001 – still more than enough to make signing up for both cards well worth it.

-If you’re a Bank of America customer with a savings accounts, it’s possible to get a 25 to 75 percent boost on your earnings with the Bank of America Premium Rewards Card – up to 3.5 points per dollar on travel and dining purchases and up to 2.62 points per dollar on regular purchases.
-For Preferred Rewards members in the highest tier, this can amount to hundreds of more dollars in cash back each year with both cards combined.
+If you’re a Bank of America customer with a considerable amount in savings at this financial institution, it’s possible to earn 25% to 75% more rewards with both of these cards.
+In fact, cardholders with the Premium Rewards card can earn up to 3.5 points per dollar on travel and dining purchases and up to 2.62 points per dollar on regular purchases.

 The chart below highlights how much you need to have on deposit to qualify for each tier:

 |Bank of America Preferred Rewards tier||Three-month combined average daily balance||Credit card rewards bonus unlocked|